mcmasterml/TrafficJam/README.md

 ### Problem Statement

-Traffic is the worst.
+Traffic sucks.
 It's not only annoying, but costly and dangerous.
 Technology can help by providing insight for policy, alleviating road congestion and decreasing the frequency and severity of accidents.
 This project is a continuation of research performed by the Research and Development Team at Lyft to investigate the factors surrounding car accidents.

 The data used here consist in a 3.5-million observation dataset of US Car Accidents from 2016 to 2020 and include environmental factors such as: